-- The Department of Business and Information Technology requires a cumulative GPA of 2.0 and a minimum of 15 earned credit hours for Inter- and Intra-College Transfer into all Associate and Bachelor’s degree programs.
+- A cumulative GPA of 2.0 and a minimum of 15 earned credit hours for Inter- and Intra-College Transfer into all Associate and Bachelor’s degree programs.

 Graduates of the associate and bachelor's degree in CIS - Programming are expected to qualify for such positions as programmer/analysts, software developers, database administrators, and web developers in in government, business, information technology, and other industries.

 For additional information please visit the Bureau of Labor Statistics www.bls.gov or visit the Career Center http://www.uakron.edu/career/ in the Student Union, Room 211.

 The following information has official approval of The Department of Computer Science and The College of Engineering and Polymer Science, but is intended only as a supplemental guide.
 Official degree requirements are established at the time of transfer and admission to the degree-granting college.
 Students should refer to the Degree Progress Report (DPR) which is definitive for graduation requirements.
 Completion of this degree within the identified time frame below is contingent upon many factors, including but not limited to: class availability, total number of required credits, work schedule, finances, family, course drops/withdrawals, successfully passing courses, prerequisites, among others.
 The transfer process is completed through an appointment with your academic advisor.
 Transfer students should consult their Advisor to identify courses that are equivalent.